Gageperrin/it-notes/it-topics/cissp.md

 1. NIST SP 800-37 (RMF) - describes the risk management framework (RMF) and provides guidelines for applying it to information systems and organizations.
 2. ISO 31000 - a family of standards and best practices relating to risk management.
 3. COSO - a definition to essential enterprise risk management components, reviewing ERM principles and concepts
-4. ISACA Risk IT Framework - ISACA's RIsk IT Framework contains guidelines and practices fo risk optimization, security, and business value.
+4. ISACA Risk IT Framework - ISACA's Risk IT Framework contains guidelines and practices fo risk optimization, security, and business value.
 It aligns with COBIT.

 For the CISSP exam, NIST SP 800-37 Rev. 2 should be the focus.
 1. Prepare to execute the RMF